KnowThePepper

 Flavor notes: smoky and earthy.

-Isot Pepper Nutrition Facts & Health Benefits
+Isot Pepper Nutrition Facts & Serving Context

 Like most dried chilies, isot delivers concentrated nutrients per gram.
 The capsaicin responsible for its heat (explained in detail by how capsaicin chemistry works) has well-documented anti-inflammatory properties.
 Isot flakes provide vitamin C, though drying reduces levels compared to fresh pods.
 The oily texture means fat-soluble compounds including carotenoids (the pigments behind the dark color) are more bioavailable than in drier ground chilies.
 Iron, potassium, and B vitamins are present in meaningful amounts.
 A typical serving of 1 teaspoon (2–3g) adds roughly 10–15 calories.